uriegel/WebWindowNetCore/README.md

 ```
 sudo apt install libwebkitgtk-6.0-dev
 ```

+### The necessary WebWindowNetCore Nuget package <a name="nuget"></a>

+To use these features there is a nuget package  [WebWindowNetCore](https://www.nuget.org/packages/WebWindowNetCore/), which you have to imclude.

 ## Hello World (a minimal web view app) <a name="helloworld"></a>

 In this tutoriual I am using Visula Studio Code, but of course you can also use Visual Studio, but only on Windows.